KonjikiNoYami1991/TnA/README.md

   - Lossless case
     - Re-encoded to ALAC to avoid quality loss.
 #### - Remux MKV
-Copies all streams and metadata from source to destination file, without any stream conversion.
+  - Copies all streams and metadata from source to destination file, without any stream conversion.
+  - Ignores all other presets.
 #### - Streaming HTML5 H.264
 This profile is suitable for video streaming in HTML5 web pages.
 - VIDEO CODEC: H.264 8bit YUV420p